What is the first thing you look at when you check out the specs of a bike?

 2021 Yamaha Tracer 7 GT (196kg)

-From what we can see, Yamaha has taken this exceptional all-rounder and beefed up the specs.
+For the latest models, Yamaha has taken this exceptional all-rounder and beefed up the specs.

 The new bike will arrive with a punchy 72.4bhp engine which Yamaha says delivers “strong and linear torque.”